seananderson/metafolio/inst/ms/ms.md

 may be particularly important to population dynamics [@mantua2010] and could be incorporated into a future analysis.
 Such a model might show an increased benefit of portfolio optimization if the impact of increased magnitude and frequency of local climate extremes is important in addition to the mean trend [@jentsch2007].

-## Broad ecological implications, research extensions, and conservation priorities
+## Broad ecological implications and conservation priorities

 To promote the stabilizing effect of a diversified ecological portfolio, there are two key components to identify: (1) the environmental drivers to which